Landscapes for Life

 Addressing long-term access issues: The project’s access initiative is focussing on the green lanes or Unclassified County Roads (UCRs) around Tintern and Whitebrook.
 These beautiful, historic lanes are facing pressures that are resulting in their degradation, so much so in some cases that they are no longer useable by many people.
 These lanes are vital in linking rural communities and are a key part of the historic fabric of the AONB.
 Working in partnership with Monmouthshire County Council, we are piloting nature-based solutions to reduce the run-off and erosion of the less degraded routes, and agreeing the next steps for the severely degraded routes.
 Read about our latest Green Infrastructure Improvements.

 Invasive Non-Native Species (INNS): We are targeting Japanese Knotweed, American Skunk Cabbage and Himalayan Balsam, which spread rapidly and are a major problem, especially on riverbanks, suppressing all other plant growth.
-Do visit our INNS Initiative for more information and for details about how you can get involved.
+Do visit our Wye Invasive Species Project (WISP) for useful INNS resources, news and events and for details about how you can get involved.